tv786/business-management/replit.md

 ## Overview

 This is a comprehensive Progressive Web Application (PWA) designed for business management across multiple industries including construction, retail, manufacturing, and service businesses.
-The application provides vendor management, transaction tracking, project management, analytics, and specialized calculators for construction businesses.
+The application provides vendor management, transaction tracking, project management, and analytics.
 The application now includes user authentication, allowing users to browse without an account but requiring login to use business features.

 ## User Preferences